yanndepps/ShaderPark/README.md

 ## About

--   meandering through the abstract and complex universe of shaders.
+-   meandering through the abstract and complex universe of shaders, the language of light.

-## Overview